-Application Note: The minimum information that must be provided is the same that which is required to be recorded in FAU_GEN.1.1.
-The intent of this requirement is that there exists a tool for an administrator to access the audit trail in order to assess it.
-Exactly what manner is provided is an implementation decision, but it needs to be done in a way that allows the administrator to make effective use of the information presented.
+Application Note: The minimum information that must be recorded provided is the same as is required in FAU_GEN.1.1.
+To fulfill this requirement, the system administrator must have a tool available that allows access to the audit trail for assessment purposes.
+Exactly what "tool" is provided is an implementation decision, but it must allow the CSSO and/or administrator to make effective use of the information presented.
 This requirement is closely tied to FAU_SAR.3 and FAU_SEL.1.
 It is expected that a single tool will exist within the TSF that will satisfy all of these requirements.